OUR TOP PICK | EDITORS CHOICE | BEST VALUE |

 - Selfie-ready multi-angle LCD screen

-Veho Muvi K-2 Camera for Skiing
+Veho Muvi K-2

-- Ultra high-resolution video capture
+- Good video capture

 - Super powerful XA-9 Hercules chipset for improved quality